Scottish Child Abuse Inquiry: Queen Victoria School, Dunblane

-A lawyer representing the school apologised and expressed deep regret to former pupils who had been abused.
+Violence from older boys toward younger ones was widesread; in one instance, a child was even threatened with being thrown down a lift shaft.
 One former pupil said, that when he was 13, he was physically and sexually abused by an older boy at the school.
 He reported this to the headmaster who did nothing and he was afterwards subjected to even more vicious bullying and sexual abuse.
 He was not supported by teachers who ostracised him.
 The school admitted that abuse had occurred.